anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   to facilitate the communication of the pledge with the MASA and the PKI.
   Yet there are two generalizations:

+  1. The registrar MUST support at least one certificate enrollment protocol that uses for certificate requests authenticated self-contained objects.
-  1. The registrar SHOULD offer to the pledge certificate enrollment protocols other than EST. For supporting this, the URI scheme for addressing the domain registrar is generalized (see {{addressing}}).
+     To this end, the URI scheme for addressing the endpoint at the registrar is generalized (see {{addressing}}).

-  To support the end-to-end proof of identity of the pledge, the registrar MUST use for the upstream certificate enrollment message exchange with backend PKI components the same enrollment protocol as it uses with the pledge.
+     To support the end-to-end proof of identity of the pledge, the registrar MUST use for the upstream certificate enrollment message exchange with backend PKI components the same enrollment protocol as used by the pledge.
      Between the pledge and the registrar the enrollment request messages are tunneled over the TLS channel already established between these entities.
-  The registrar optionally checks the requests and then passes them to the PKI.
-  On the way back, responses by the PKI are forwarded by the registrar to the pledge on the existing TLS channel.
+     The registrar optionally checks the requests and then passes them on to the PKI.
+On the way back, it forwards responses by the PKI to the pledge on the existing TLS channel.

-  2. The registrar MAY also delegate (part of) its certificate enrollment support to a separate system.
+  2. The registrar MAY also delegate all or part of its certificate enrollment support to a separate system.
 That is, alternatively to having full RA functionality, the registrar may act as a local registration authority (LRA) or just as an enrollment proxy.
      In such cases, the domain registrar may forward the certification request to some off-site RA component, also called PKI RA here, that performs the remaining parts of the enrollment request validation and authorization.
-  This also covers the case that the registrar has only intermittent connection and forwards certification requests to off-site PKI components upon re-established connectivity.<br>
+     This also covers the case that the registrar has only intermittent connection and forwards certification requests to off-site PKI components upon re-established connectivity.

      Still all certificate enrollment traffic goes via the registrar, such that from the pledge perspective there is no difference in connectivity and the registrar is involved in all steps.
 The final step of BRSKI, namely the enrollment status telemetry, is also kept.

 The following list describes the components provided by the vendor or manufacturer outside the target domain.